-A Chiari malformation is a condition in which some of the brain tissue (cerebellar tonsils, cerebellum, brain stem and/or part of the fourth ventricle) extend into the spinal canal.
-This can occur when the skull is too small or misshapen so the brain tissue is pushed downwards into the spinal canal.
+A Chiari malformation is a condition in which some of the brain tissue (cerebellar tonsils, cerebellum, brain stem and/or part of the fourth ventricle) pushes on to the spinal canal.
+This can occur when the skull is too small or misshapen.

 Symptoms can vary depending on the severity and type of Chiari malformation that you have.
 There are three types of Chiari malformation, Chiari I and Chiari II are the most common, however some doctors recognise a Chiari IIII.

 This type of malformation does not usually cause any symptoms and is usually not known about until later in life

 Common symptoms can include impulse headaches, problems with vision and balance

 Chiari I malformations occur when part of the skull is too small or deformed, causing the brain to become cramped.
 This leads to the lower part of the brain (cerebellar tonsils) being pushed into the upper part of the spinal canal.

 Chiari II is often present at birth and is related to an open myelomeningocele/spina bifida.
 This is different to Chiari I, as a larger portion of the brain extends into the spinal canal.

 This presents with feeding/swallowing, changes in breathing, weakness in the arms and quick downward eye movements

 This is a rare form of Chari, however is very severe.
 This occurs when a part of the brain protrudes through an opening in the skull called an encephalocele.
 Chiari III can cause neurological problems and is often diagnosed at birth or in pregnancy.